ATLS FOR PROVIDERS

 Shipping Address will be the address entered on the PDF brochure registration page or at online checkout.
 Please update if necessary.
 NO PO BOXES.

-ACS guidelines require that all students (excluding auditors) complete the pre-test online for this course prior to attending the live course.
+ACS guidelines require that all students (excluding auditors and nurses pursuing ATCN) complete the pre-test online for this course prior to attending the live course.

 Online pretest - A link will be emailed to all students in advance of the course.
 Please provide your preferred email address on the PDF brochure registration page or at online registration.

-In order to accommodate these requirements, process your registration, provide you with a manual and the link to take the pre-test in a timely manner, registration for the August 10-11, 2020 course will close promptly at 5:00 pm, Monday, August 3rd, 2020.
+In order to accommodate these requirements, process your registration, provide you with a manual and the link to take the pre-test in a timely manner, registration for the August 12-13 2021 course will close promptly at 5:00 pm on Thursday, August 5, 2021.